erikschick/ValidatedScanner/README.md

 The user will be repeatedly asked for input until valid input is given.

+Anyone is free to use ValidatedScanner in their own projects provided that credit is given.

 ##Custom Validators
 If specific validation conditions are desired, a custom validator can be passed in.<br><br>
 Example: